Christianization of Scandinavia: Denmark

 The spread of Christianity in Denmark occurred intermittently.
 Danes encountered Christians when they participated in Viking raids from the 9th century to the 1060s.
 Danes were still tribal in the sense that local chiefs determined attitudes towards Christianity and Christians for their clan and kinsmen.
 Bringing Christian slaves or future wives back from a Viking raid brought large numbers of ordinary Danes into close contact with Christians for perhaps the first time.

 As the chiefs and kings of Denmark became involved in the politics of Normandy, England, Ireland, France, and Germany, they adopted a kinder attitude toward their Christian subjects.
 In some cases the conversion of the chief or king appears to be purely political to assure an alliance or prevent powerful Christian neighbours from attacking.
 There were instances when the conversion of a powerful chief (Danish: jarl) or one of the kings was followed by wholesale conversions among their followers.
 In a few instances conversion was brought about by trial by ordeal miracles wrought by saintly Christians in the presence of the king or other great men of the time.

 Christian missionaries recognized early on that the Danes did not worship stone or wooden idols as the north Germans or some Swedes did.
 They could not simply destroy an image to prove that Christ was a superior god.
 The great religious sites at Viborg, Lejre, Lund, and Odense were also the location of Denmark's great assembly places (Danish: landsting).
 Religious sites in Denmark were often located at sacred springs, magnificent beech groves, or isolated hilltops.
 Missionaries simply asked to build chapels in those places.
 Over time the religious significance of the place transferred itself to the chapel.

 Even after becoming Christian, Danes blended the two belief systems together.
 Families who lived close to the earth did not want to offend the local spirits (Danish: landvætter), so offerings were left just as they had been in pre-Christian times.
 Sacred springs (Danish: kilder) were simply consecrated to one of the local saints associated with the spring and life went on much as it had before.
-Christian missionaries were able to help the process along by locating churches on or near sacred places, in some cases actually using wood from the sacred groves for church construction.
+Likewise, Christian missionaries sited churches on or near sacred places, in some cases actually using wood from the sacred groves for church construction.
 Thor's hammer sign was easily absorbed by the cross.

 Denmark has several saints, canonized by local bishops as was the custom in early Scandinavia or revered by locals as saints.
 Often these saints derive their veneration from deeds associated with the Christianization of Denmark.
 Viborg has St Kjeld, Aarhus has St Niels (also called St Nickolas), Odense has St Canute (Danish: Sanct Knud).
 Others include Canute Lavard, Ansgar, St Thøger of Vendsyssel, St Wilhelm, St Leofdag of Ribe, and others gave their lives and efforts to the task of making the Danes Christian.